 We imagined how excited our family and friends would be.
 We’d have support, even if it was a little cramped at my in-laws.
 We were excited.
 Like I said, in the beginning, we were terrified and it took a lot of soul searching (and hearing a heartbeat) to get us on board with a solid yes.
 I was so excited to get to be the mommy to 3 children.
 But then…

-On Monday, April 31st, after a weekend of slight spotting when I wiped, after dropping Gabs off at preschool, I stopped in the parking lot of the Dunkin doughnuts near her school and I thought about this OB/Gyn in Hampton, VA so I called their office.
+On Monday, April 31st, after a weekend of slight spotting when I wiped, after dropping Gabs off at preschool, I stopped in the parking lot of the Dunkin doughnuts near her school and I called my Ob/GYN’s office.
 I kept telling myself that I wasn’t worried.
 This happened with every one of my pregnancies.
 It was going to be nothing.
 I was being silly.
 But, like my mother always says, better to be safe than sorry.
 So, I called and they had me come right in for an ultrasound.
 I wasn’t worried.at.all.

 There was no heartbeat.
 There on the screen, my perfect baby.
 No.heartbeat.
 I never wanted this baby more.
 A room filled with deafening silence as I tried to understand what I was seeing.
 I was alone.
 The tech wouldn’t tell me anything, only that she needed to take me to see my doctor.
 I didn’t bring my husband because I didn’t think there was anything to worry about.